-345 field.
+upper cylinder not only decreases as it moves to higher altitudes, but it is also reduced due to the reduction of the total charge density which influences proportionally the electric field.
 Note that even a small imbalance can highly increase the external field.
-Nevertheless, for relatively small separation distances the resulting field values fall below the fair weather value.
+Nevertheless, for relatively small separation distances the resulting field values fall again below the fair-weather value.

-3.2 E-field above Fair weather field
+3.2 E field above the fair-weather field

-We examine the physical arrangement within the dust layer that can provide an enhancement to the electric field above the fair weather values and subsequently above the LREF.
+We examine the physical arrangement within the dust layer that can provide an enhancement to the electric field above the fair-weather values and subsequently above the LREF.

-350 3.2.1 Balanced/Imbalanced dipole field above Fair weather field
+3.2.1 Balanced or imbalanced dipole field above the fair-weather field